Yale-BIM/f21-assignments/assignment-3/Train_Google_Cloud_Engine.md

 and commit back things to your repository as necessary.

 ### TensorBoard
-It is also possible to run TensorBoard on a Google Cloud VM and open it up on your local browser.
+It is also possible to use port forwarding (as discussed in [here](https://stackoverflow.com/questions/45060922/tensorboard-execution-from-google-cloud-machine)) to run TensorBoard on a Google Cloud VM and visualize your results on a local browser.
-To succeed running the steps below, you will need to install the [Google Cloud (gcloud) sdk](https://cloud.google.com/sdk/gcloud/):
+To succeed running the steps below, you will need to install the [Google Cloud (gcloud) sdk](https://cloud.google.com/sdk/gcloud/).

 Run the following commands on a terminal in your host machine:

-1. Authenticate
+1. Authenticate.
     ```bash
     $ gcloud auth login
     ```

-2. Set firewall rules for allowing connections to your VM through the 6006 port
+2. Set firewall rules for allowing connections to your VM through the 6006 port.
     ```bash
     $ gcloud compute firewall-rules create tensorboard-port --allow tcp:6006
     ```

-3. Configure port forwarding:
+3. Configure port forwarding.
     ```bash
     $ gcloud compute ssh <vm-name> --ssh-flag="-R" --ssh-flag="6006:localhost:6006"
     ```